-If the shares you own are held in "street name" by a bank or brokerage firm, your bank or brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
-In order to vote your shares, you will need to follow the directions your bank or brokerage firm provides you.
-Many banks and brokerage firms also offer the option of voting over the Internet or by telephone, instructions for which would be provided by your bank or brokerage firm on your vote instruction form.
-Under the current rules of the New York Stock Exchange, or NYSE, if you do not give instructions to your bank or brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to certain "non-discretionary" items.
-The election of directors (proposal one) and the ratification of Ernst & Young LLP as our independent registered public accounting firm (proposal two) are each considered to be a discretionary item under the NYSE rules and your bank or brokerage firm will be able to vote on those items, even if it does not receive instructions from you, so long as it holds your shares in its name.
-The shareholder proposal to de-classify our Board (proposal three) is a "non-discretionary" item.
-If you do not instruct your bank or broker how to vote with respect to this item, your bank or broker may not vote with respect to this proposal, but rather those votes will be counted as "broker non-votes."
+If the shares you own are held in "street name" by a brokerage firm, your brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
+In order to vote your shares, you will need to follow the directions your brokerage firm provides you.
+Many brokers also offer the option of voting over the Internet or by telephone, instructions for which would be provided by your brokerage firm on your vote instruction form.
+Under the current rules of the New York Stock Exchange, or NYSE, if you do not give instructions to your brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to certain "non-discretionary" items.
+The ratification of Ernst & Young LLP as our independent registered public accounting firm (proposal two) is considered to be a discretionary item under the NYSE rules and your brokerage firm will be able to vote on that item even if it does not receive instructions from you, so long as it holds your shares in its name.
+Starting this year, the election of directors (proposal one) is a "non-discretionary" item.
+If you do not instruct your broker how to vote with respect to this item, your broker may not vote with respect to this proposal and those votes will be counted as "broker non-votes."
+"Broker non-votes" are shares that are held in "street name" by a bank or brokerage firm that indicates on its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.

-If your shares are held in street name, you must bring an account statement or letter from your bank or brokerage firm showing that you are the beneficial owner of the shares as of the record date (January 16, 2009) in order to be admitted to the meeting on March 10, 2009.
+If your shares are held in street name, you must bring an account statement or letter from your bank or brokerage firm showing that you are the beneficial owner of the shares as of the record date (January 15, 2010) in order to be admitted to the meeting on March 9, 2010.
 To be able to vote your shares held in street name at the meeting, you will need to obtain a proxy card from the holder of record.